Become a Geriatric Counselor – Education & Licensure

 Supervised Hour Requirements for Geriatric Counselors

-Applicants must complete at least 100 hours of face-to-face counseling in the specialist area with at least ten hours of specialist supervision by a licensed mental health professional who has expertise in the area.
+Applicants must complete at least 100 hours of face-to-face counseling in the specialist area with at least 10 hours of specialist supervision by a licensed mental health professional who has expertise in the area.
 Successful applicants will be awarded a certificate, and may refer to themselves as a Clinical Mental Health Counseling Specialist or CMHC Specialist (e.g., CMHC Specialist–Geriatric).

 Licensure and Certification of Geriatric Counselors